Article Translations: (Spanish)

 Many materials can help your child learn a second language, including language learning CD-ROMs, video games, videos, and DVDs; music CDs; and battery-operated dolls.
 It's also easy to find bilingual books and cartoons in Spanish such as Clifford, the Big Red Dog and Dora, the Explorer.
 And of course, there's always the Internet.

-When exposing kids to a second language, keep in mind their hobbies.
+When exposing kids to a second language, consider their hobbies.
 For example, if a child likes soccer, watch a match in one of the Spanish-speaking stations.
 If your child likes music, check for the latest albums of artists singing in English and in their native language.

 For young kids, use childhood rhymes, songs, and games.
 As your kids grow, be persistent and creative with your approach.
 Some parents send their kids to language schools so that they learn the language using a more formal method.
 Many families also send their kids to their country of origin to spend more time with relatives, either during the summer or for longer periods.
 Keep in mind that it's also important to have friends who speak a heritage language.